3CS-Software/test-out/README.md

-# Test-Out
-Just like a chocolate milkshake, only a distributed test runner.

 # About Test-Out
 Testout is a distributed test running platform.
 It's main goal is to reduce CI processing times for long running integration tests.